-Stage 2 of the project will be completed in consultation with our D4Ag partner on the ground.
-D4Ag already delivers information services to smallholder farmers on factors like market prices, weather and access to financing.
+Stage 2 of the project will be completed in consultation with our D4Ag partners on the ground.
+Several of these already deliver information services to smallholder farmers on factors like market prices, weather and access to financing.
 They are well versed in the needs of smallholder farmers, in terms of both what data they require and how it should be presented.
-The final format of the message – e.g. SMS, IVR or smartphone app – will be determined with the help of D4Ag, so as to optimize the usability of the messaging system for farmer-clients.
+The final format of the message – e.g. SMS, IVR or smartphone app – will be determined with the help of these partners so as to optimize the usability of the messaging system for farmer-clients.

-The project team intends to bundle iSDA’s data with D4Ag’s products to provide a complete suite of services. iSDA and D4Ag will integrate their data systems and use the shared information to improve learning outcomes for the partners, as well as yields and profitability for farmers.
+The project team intends to bundle iSDA’s data with existing products to provide a complete suite of services. iSDA and our D4Ag partners will integrate their data systems and use the shared information to improve learning outcomes for the partners, as well as yields and profitability for farmers.

 OUR OTHER PILOT PROJECT